gustavkarlsson/krate/README.md

 - **Great with Android:** Alleviates many of the annoying aspects of Android development

-## Documentation
+## Learn more
-Check out the [wiki](https://github.com/gustavkarlsson/krate/wiki) for documentation.
+Check out the [wiki](https://github.com/gustavkarlsson/krate/wiki) for documentation and a simple examples.

+You can also check out one of the provided sample projects.

 ## Download